StuPro-TOSCAna/TOSCAna/docs/user/plugins/cloudFoundry/cloud-foundry-plugin.md

 ![Artifact scripts folder](img/artifact-scripts.png)

 The Plugin tries to find free services available on the Cloud Foundry Platform to provide support for your modeled NodeTemplates.
 They can be changed to paid plans.
-To see what additions a paid plan brings, please check your Cloud Foundry provider.
+What benefits will bring changing to a paid plan, please check your Cloud Foundry provider.
 You can see a list of all available services and corresponding plans in all_services.txt in the output folder.

 E.g., if you want to change a database plan for the service cleardb (available on Pivotal Cloud Foundry), open `deploy.sh` in output/scripts/ and change `cf create-service cleardb spark my_db` from the free spark plan to boost, amp or shock: `cf create-service cleardb shock my_db`.
 For more information about the output folder see README.txt.

 ## Requirements for Deployment
 Before you can use the artifact to deploy, there are some requirements:
 - Cloud Foundry is running on target infrastructure
-- the CLI output is in English:
+- the CLI output is in English, if you are not sure use:
 `export LANG=en_US.UTF-8`

 - the Cloud Foundry CLI is installed on the local machine